GeoscienceAustralia/Floor_Height_Data_Model/README.md

     docker compose run app  python -m floorheights.datamodel.cli create-dummy-address-point docker compose run app  python -m floorheights.datamodel.cli create-dummy-building

+## Using as a library
+The data model can be installed as used as a library.
+The following steps show one possible way to do this.

+The database host must be running, and have floor heights data inserted.

+Ensure the following environment variables are set.
+This can be done using environment variables, or a .env file
+- POSTGRES_USER - user with access to database
+- POSTGRES_PASSWORD - password for user
+- POSTGRES_DB - name of the database
+- POSTGRES_HOST - database hostname (e.g.; localhost if running postgres locally)

+Create and activate a conda environment

+    conda create -n floor_heights_test python=3.10
+    conda activate floor_heights_test

+Install an editable version of the floorheights-datamodel package.
+Assumes this repo has been cloned already.
+This command should install all necessary dependencies, if that process fails install dependencies from the requirements.txt using pip.

+    pip install -e .

+Create a `simple_select.py` file containing the following code.
+File can be found in [`./src/examples`](./src/examples/)

+    from sqlalchemy import select
+    from sqlalchemy.orm import Session
+    from floorheights.datamodel.models import engine, AddressPoint

+    session = Session(engine)

+    sel_address_points = select(AddressPoint).limit(10)

+    for ap in session.scalars(sel_address_points):
+        print(str(ap))

+Run the script.
+This will list up to 10 address points that have been added to the database.

+    python simple_select.py

 ## Changing data model schema